tmont/sahara/README.md

 before or after.
 For example, you could modify the return value, nullify an error, perform extra logging, etc.

+The default `Container` does not include interception capabilities, you must use `sahara.interception.Container` instead.

 ### Limitations
 Interception in JavaScript is accomplished by defining a non-writable property that wraps a function call.
 So, if your method is